Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning: EXPERIMENT

 \subsection{Dataset and Implementation Details}

 \textbf{Dataset.} V2XPnP-Seq dataset \cite{zhou2024v2xpnp} is utilized for the training and evaluation.
-It is the first real-world sequential V2X dataset collected by multiple mixed agents: two CAVs and two infrastructures.
+It is the first real-world sequential V2X dataset, supporting all collaboration modes, collected by multiple mixed agents (i.e., two CAVs and two infrastructures).
 It covers 24 urban intersections, including roundabouts, T-junctions, and crossroads, totaling 40k frames of perception data and map data.
-The captured traffic is dense, with diverse interactive driving behaviors.
+The captured traffic is dense, with large-scale diverse interactive driving behaviors.

-\textbf{Implementation Details.} Following the setting in \cite{zhou2024v2xpnp} \cite{zheng2024cooperfuse}, the evaluation range is $x \in[-70.4,70.4] \mathrm{m}$, $y \in[-40,40] \mathrm{m}$.
+\textbf{Implementation Details.} Following the setting in \cite{zhou2024v2xpnp}, the evaluation range is $x \in[-70.4,70.4] \mathrm{m}$, $y \in[-40,40] \mathrm{m}$.
 The communication range is set to 50 $\mathrm{m}$.
 The historical horizon is 2 $\mathrm{s}$ (2 $\mathrm{Hz}$), and the future horizon for prediction and planning is 3 $\mathrm{s}$ (2 $\mathrm{Hz}$).
 Training proceeds in two stages: i) isolated training of the scenario awareness module, then ii) joint training of the entire pipeline.
 The optimizer uses AdamW with a weight decay of 0.01, and the learning rate scheduler adopts Cosine Annealing, initialized at $2\times e^{-4}$ with a minimum learning rate ratio of 0.05.